Ceratitis capitata

 Ceratitis capitata, commonly known as the Mediterranean fruit fly or medfly, is a yellow-and-brown fly native to sub-Saharan Africa.
 It has no near relatives in the Western Hemisphere and is considered to be one of the most destructive fruit pests in the world.
 There have been occasional medfly infestations in California, Florida, and Texas that require extensive eradication efforts to prevent the fly from establishing itself in the United States.

 C. capitata is the most economically important fruit fly species because of both its ability to survive cooler climates more successfully than most other fruit fly species and its ability to inhabit more than 200 tropical fruits and vegetables to which it causes severe destruction and degradation.
 The practices that are used to eradicate the medfly after its introduction into a new environment can be extremely difficult and expensive, but infestation of C. capitata lowers crop yields and induces costly sorting processes for fresh fruits and vegetables.

 Physical description

 Egg

 C. capitata eggs are characterized by their curved shape, shiny white color, and smooth features.
 Each egg is approximately 1 mm in length.
 As seen in other fruit flies, the eggs possess a micropylar region with a clear tubular shape.

 Larvae

 Larvae of C. capitata have been described as having a common fruit fly larval shape that is cylindrical with a narrow anterior end and flattened caudal tail.
-By the end of the third and final instar of the medfly, the larvae measure between 7 and 9 mm and about 8 fusiform areas.
+By the end of the third and final instar of the medfly, the larvae measure between 7 and 9 mm with about eight fusiform areas visible on their undersides.